-Absolutely not.
-That is not the purpose of Helpline.
+ABSOLUTELY NOT.
+The purpose of Helpline is to offer guidance only.
 The members are acting as a “sounding board” and providing “reality checks”.
 The members will try to be helpful in directing the further research of the inquirer.
 Due to the limited nature of the informal telephone conversation, the members will not give definitive answers to Helpline questions.

 Even without the attorney-client relationship, however, both you and the member should be careful about conflicts.
 Please consider carefully the identity of the person you are assigned, as well as his or her firm and business affiliations, to avoid conflicts.